LogoLogo

 Expenditures

 Public reporting required.
-See the Departments of Health and Social Services’ annual reports (e.g., 2024 and 2023).
+See the Departments of Health and Social Services’ (e.g., and ).

-No public reporting required (only intrastate), but see Departments of Health and Social Services’ annual reports (beginning 2024).
+No public reporting required (only intrastate), but see Departments of Health and Social Services’ (beginning ).

 Updates